The Truth About Going Viral

 - In about 24 hours, the post had made it all the way around the world, finishing its tour in Brazil.

-The first time this happened, 0ver 150,000 people visited the blog.
+The first time this happened, over 150,000 people visited the blog.
 The second time, it was about half that amount.
 And then the third time, it reached over 1 million visitors and was shared via Facebook over 250,000 times — all in about a week.
 Pretty crazy.

-But here’s the craziest part: none of that matters.
+But here’s the craziest part: None of that matters.

-The confusion of virality
+The Confusion of Virality

 After the article went viral, I was confused and anxious.

 What did this mean?
 Should I change what I write about, focusing more on this topic of travel?
 Should I try to keep as many of those visitors as possible?
 And what would I do when Monday rolled around, and I had to start blogging again?